ASmellyCat/CS61b/proj2/gitlet-design.md

 **Name**: ASmellyCat

-## Classes and Data Structures
+Classes and Data Structures

      * .gitlet
      *    ├── HEAD (file)       // Where is the head commit ref: refs/heads/master
-     *    ├──index (file)       // Stage area.
+     *    ├──index (file)// Stage area.
 Serialized objects are saved into index file.
+     *    ├── commits (file)    // Store the SHA-1 ID of all the commits.
      *    ├── objects  (directory)   // hash table that contains SHA-1 of Serialized objects (blob, commit, ...).
      *    ├──refs
      *       └── heads